OpenForestData/Collection-Editor/docs/index.rst

 ..
-Collection editor documentation master file, created by sphinx-quickstart on Wed Jul  8 10:51:59 2020.
+Collection Editor documentation master file, created by sphinx-quickstart on Wed Jul  8 10:51:59 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Collection editor documentation!
+Welcome to Collection Editor documentation!
 ===========================================

 .. toctree::